zen789/delete-set/README.md

 The utility, named delete-set, requires the Aerospike Java client, which will be downloaded from Maven Central as part of the build.

 ##How it works
-Most of the work is done using the scallAll() method on the AerospikeClient class.
+Most of the work is done using the scanAll() method on the AerospikeClient class.
 Consider this code snippet:
 ```java
 try {
 	final AerospikeClient client = new AerospikeClient(host, port);